BIM: Opportunity or requirement?

 Let’s get straight to the point; the UK Government’s condition of contract requires construction companies to demonstrate BIM Level 2 capability.
-This means anyone from an architect, to a manufacturer to a large infrastructure builder must show they can work within BIM Level 2.
+This means anyone from a designer to a manufacturer to a large infrastructure builder must show they can work within BIM Level 2.

 Whilst it’s a legal requirement also for manufacturers who supply public projects, you could also argue that forward thinking manufacturers see it as an essential strategy to avoid being left behind.
 Through BIM, specifiers are now interacting with their supply chain in a different way providing new digital routes to market.
 This offers manufacturers the potential for earlier client engagement and commercial opportunities.

 It does require collaboration between manufacturers/construction companies with their specifiers to make sure BIM is being used in the same way, otherwise the benefits from it won’t be as utilised which is where the BIM Level 2 standards play a key role in ensuring consistency across the supply chain.

 BIM, whilst being required by the UK government along with some other Tier 1 contractors and organizations, should not be considered a negative.

 There are several significant benefits that adopting BIM can bring to an organization.
 The purpose of BIM is that it provides a set of processes and standards for collaborative management and information flow.
 By allowing the entire supply chain to communicate and coordinate, problems can be avoided throughout the supply chain, which can ultimate increase efficiency.

 This increased efficiency saves not only time, but also cost, whilst reducing waste and uncertainty.
 By having accurate information available instantly to those who require it, it reduces the likelihood of mistakes.
 With BIM, you can detect and correct errors before they happen as it acts as a form of live simulator.